rahulsinghchouha/sendOTPusingEmail/README.md

 Port 25: Traditionally used for SMTP, but often blocked by ISPs to reduce spam.
 Port 465: Used for SMTP over SSL (deprecated but still used by some services).
 Port 587: Used for SMTP over TLS (recommended for most secure email connections).

+====================>
+pre and post hook user schema
+pre and post hook mongoose schema
+ChatGPT
+In Mongoose, hooks (also known as middleware) are functions that are executed before or after certain operations are performed on documents.
+These hooks are useful for running custom logic, validation, or other tasks related to the lifecycle of a document.
+Mongoose supports two types of hooks: pre and post.

+1. Pre Hooks
+Pre hooks are executed before a certain operation (e.g., save, validate, remove) is performed.
+They are useful for modifying the document or performing actions that need to happen before the main operation.

+Example: Pre-Save Hook
+Suppose you want to hash a password before saving a user document:

+javascript
+Copy code
+const mongoose = require('mongoose');
+const bcrypt = require('bcrypt');

+const userSchema = new mongoose.Schema({
+    username: String,
+    password: String
+});

+// Pre-save hook to hash the password before saving userSchema.pre('save', async function(next) {
+    if (this.isModified('password')) { // Check if the password field is modified try {
+            const salt = await bcrypt.genSalt(10);
+            this.password = await bcrypt.hash(this.password, salt);
+            next(); // Proceed to save the document
+        } catch (error) {
+            next(error); // Pass any errors to the next middleware }
+    } else {
+        next(); // Proceed to save if no password change }
+});

+const User = mongoose.model('User', userSchema);
+In this example:

+pre('save'): The hook is executed before the document is saved to the database.
+this: Refers to the document being processed. next(): Calls the next middleware in the stack or proceeds with the save operation.
+2. Post Hooks
+Post hooks are executed after a certain operation has been performed.
+They are useful for actions that should occur after the main operation is complete, such as logging or cleanup.

+Example: Post-Save Hook
+Suppose you want to log a message after a user document is successfully saved:

+javascript
+Copy code
+const mongoose = require('mongoose');

+const userSchema = new mongoose.Schema({
+    username: String,
+    password: String
+});

+// Post-save hook to log a message after saving userSchema.post('save', function(doc, next) {
+    console.log(`User ${doc.username} has been saved successfully.`);
+    next(); // Proceed to the next middleware or end the request });

+const User = mongoose.model('User', userSchema);
+In this example:

+post('save'): The hook is executed after the document has been saved.
+doc: The document that was saved. next(): Calls the next middleware or completes the operation.
+Common Hook Events
+save: Triggered before or after saving a document.
+validate: Triggered before or after validating a document.
+remove: Triggered before or after removing a document.
+update: Triggered before or after updating a document.
+init: Triggered when a document is initialized from the database.